portdebarcelona/OpenInfoAPI-Ports/docs/bestpractices.md

 ## Subscription or unsubscription management
 ### Two steps
 - Subscriptions and unsubscriptions MAY be managed in two steps:
-  - A first step, the subscription/unsubscription request and
+  - A first step, the subscription/unsubscription `request` and
-  - a second step, the subscription/unsubscription validation.
+  - a second step, the subscription/unsubscription `validation`.
 - After the first request, a validation key will be received and it should be incorporated as a parameter into the validation step.

-## Pagination

 # To do

 ## Security Scheme Object